miradontsoa/express-prometheus-middleware/README.md

 ## Important note

-This is a fork of https://github.com/joao-fontenele/express-prometheus-middleware with updated version of prom-client, removing warning when used with the latest prom-client version
+This is a fork of https://github.com/joao-fontenele/express-prometheus-middleware with updated version of prom-client, removing warning when used with the latest prom-client version.
+Typescript file from https://www.npmjs.com/package/@isaacs/express-prometheus-middleware is also added.

 ## About